mailjet/laravel-mailjet/docs/usage.md

 ```bash
 php artisan make:mail InvoicePaid
 ```
-Then define mailjet `X-MJ-` or `X-Mailjet-` properties inside the `headers` method, these headers will be add to the message body before sending.
+Then define mailjet `X-MJ-` or `X-Mailjet-` properties inside the `headers` method, these headers will be added to the message body before sending.

 ### InvoicePaid class
 ```php